red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 We can see that creating the ObjectMapper is not particular expensive when compared with the numbers from the previous benchmark.
 For this reason, costs of instantiation are not a strong argument for reusing the mapper.
+Keep in mind that it will still increase the work for garbage collector.

 Full benchmark results: [https://jmh.morethan.io/?gist=1d98e83fa1fcab88beaf40caa0ea35be](https://jmh.morethan.io/?gist=1d98e83fa1fcab88beaf40caa0ea35be)